 - 1/4 teaspoon salt

 - 1 12-ounce package wide egg noodles

-- 2 tablespoons butter or margarine
+- 2 tablespoons olive oil or vegan butter

 - 3 tablespoons all-purpose flour

 - 3 teaspoons Dijon mustard

 - In a large bowl, mix together the ground beef, onion, breadcrumbs, egg, salt, pepper and nutmeg.
 Form mixture into 1 1/4 – 1 1/2 inch meatballs and place on a parchment or foil lined baking sheet.

 - Bake for 22 – 25 minutes.
 While the meatballs are baking, cook the noodles according to package directions and prepare the sauce.

 - To make the sauce, heat oil in a saucepan over medium heat.
 Whisk in flour to make a roux.
 Pour in the consommé and continue to whisk until smooth.
 Stir in Dijon mustard and vegan sour cream.
 Simmer until thickened (sauce should coat the back of a spoon), and reduce heat to low to keep warm if needed.

 - Toss cooked pasta and meatballs with sauce and top garnish with chopped fresh parsley before serving.